Could you best a leprechaun?

 “Nah, it’s real, alright.
 Granda got it from a leprechaun and it brought 'im luck all 'is life.”

-Michael gave him the pitying look usually reserved for hopeless fools and dreamers.
+Michael gave him the pitying look usually reserved for hopeless fools and naive dreamers.

 “What luck?
 Yer granda lived in a cottage and dug potatoes all 'is life.
 Where’s the luck in that?”

 “Ye never really knew 'im, Michael, nor my grandma.
 They were married fifty years.
 All that time they never knew want nor went to bed angry.
 Granda was always ready with a joke or a song, and Grandma set the best table in the county.
-They raised seven fine children and lived to see forty-nine grandchildren.
+He never broke ‘is back with work, but they raised seven fine children and lived to see forty-nine grandchildren.
 There’s the true luck.”

 Michael gave him a skeptical look and Seamus trailed off wistfully.
-His own life was sad and aimless by comparison.
-And, lately, it seemed to be getting worse.
+His own life seemed sad and aimless by comparison.
+And, lately, it was even worse.
 Granda’s lucky coin didn’t seem to work for him.
 It didn’t sparkle the way it used to.
 Perhaps the luck had gone out of it, or maybe there was something in Granda’s cryptic last words: